shaps80/SwiftUIBackports/README.md

 There is also a [Demo project](https://github.com/shaps80/SwiftUIBackportsDemo) available where you can see full demonstrations of all backports and additional features, including reference code to help you get started.

+> Lastly, I hope this repo also serves as a great resource for _how_ you can backport effectively with minimal hacks 👍

 ## Usage

 The library adopts a backport design by [Dave DeLong](https://davedelong.com/blog/2021/10/09/simplifying-backwards-compatibility-in-swift/) that makes use of a single type to improve discoverability and maintainability when the time comes to remove your backport implementations, in favour of official APIs.